 Area charts work best to show multiple values over time.
-If you just want to show one value over time, also consider a line chart instead; especially if you don't want your y-axis to start at zero.
+If you just want to show one value over time, also consider a line chart instead; especially if you don't want your vertical axis to start at zero.
 If you only have a few dates, you can also consider using a column chart.
 In both cases, labeling will be better.

 Area charts work best if you have many dates.
 If you have less than ten or so dates, consider a stacked column chart instead.
 Labelling will be improved and readers have an easier time reading the values, especially if you have lots of shares you want to show and especially if these shares vary a lot over time.